MaktApp/Fatora-IOS/README.md

 # Fatora-IOS
-integrate your IOS app with fatora payment gateway, for more information please check http://fatora.io/developers
+integrate your IOS app with fatora payment gateway.

+For more details please check api documentation https://fatora.io/api or https://fatora.io